guicassolato/kube-agentic-networking/docs/proposals/0008-ToolAuthAPI.md

 #### Agent Identity

-As an AI Engineer, I want to assign a unique, verifiable identity to my agent running in Kubernetes, so that gateways or external systems can securely authenticate it and make authorization decisions.
+As an AI Engineer, I want my agents running in Kubernetes to have unique, verifiable identities assigned, so that gateways or external systems can securely trust these identities and make authorization decisions.

 #### Protocol-Aware Authorization for MCP Tools